GNolanDev/MixedMessages/readme.md

 ## Requirements

-To be hosted on GitHub Pages (link to follow), but will run on any modern browser by downloading all files to the same directory and opening _index.html_.
+Hosted on [GitHub Pages](https://gnolandev.github.io/MixedMessages/), but will run on any modern browser by downloading all files to the same directory and opening _index.html_.

 ## Contact